Factbox: UK PM May's Brexit 'plan B' - What happens next in parliament?

 4) Holding a second referendum

-Proposed by lawmakers from Labour, May’s Conservatives and the pro-EU Liberal Democrats, this calls on the government to request an extension to the Article 50 deadline.
+Proposed by lawmakers from Labour, May’s Conservative Party and the Liberal Democrats, this calls on the government to request an extension to the Article 50 deadline.

-Put forward by Labour lawmaker Yvette Cooper, it is supported by several of May’s Conservative lawmakers and therefore has a chance of succeeding.
+Put forward by Labour lawmaker Yvette Cooper, it has a strong chance of succeeding as Labour’s finance policy chief has said it is “highly likely” the party will back it and it is also supported by several of May’s Conservative lawmakers. [nL8N1ZN1BT]

 It seeks to shift control of Brexit from May’s government to parliament by demanding that on Feb.
 5, the rule that government business takes precedence in parliament is overturned.